isomerpages/moe-jpjc/_about-jpjc/Open House 2026/Frequently Asked Questions.md

 <h5><b>3.
 How many days are CCA days and what are the timings?</b></h5>

-<p>CCA sessions are generally held on Wednesdays and Fridays from 3:30 pm.
+<p>CCA sessions are generally held on Wednesdays&nbsp;from 2:30 pm and Fridays from 3:30 pm.
 Depending on the nature of the CCA, sessions typically last between 2 to 3 hours.</p>

 <h5><b>4.
 What is the selection process for the Student Council?</b></h5>